JustMaier/twitch-site-stream/README.md

 1. Clone this repo
 2. Add your Twitch [stream key](https://www.twitch.tv/broadcast/dashboard/streamkey) to `compose.yaml`
+3. Add your target URL to `compose.yaml`
-3. Optionally, you may [set a server](https://github.com/tycrek/asciiquarium-stream/blob/master/stream.sh#L32) to use
+4. Optionally, you may [set a server](https://github.com/tycrek/asciiquarium-stream/blob/master/stream.sh#L32) to use
-4. Run `docker compose up`
+5. Run `docker compose up`

 ## How does this work?